Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

 For both our new sample-compression bounds and the PAC-Bayesian bound of \cite{perez2021tighter}, we compute the bounds on the zero-one loss and on a bounded version of the cross-entropy loss (see \cref{app:mnist_problems}).
 The probabilities outputted by the neural networks are restricted to be greater than $10^{-5}$, effectively bounding the cross-entropy by $-\ln(10^{-5}) \approx 11.51$.

-In \cref{tab:mnist_cross_entropy}, we report the bound values for the bounded cross-entropy loss.
+\cref{tab:mnist_cross_entropy} reports the bound values for the bounded cross-entropy loss (see \cref{tab:mnist_risk_01} for classification error).
 We observe that the PBB algorithm gives a tighter generalization bound than the one of P2L.
-This performance gap can be explained by the fact that PBB jointly optimizes the train error and the $\KL$ divergence, whilst we have almost no control on the probability of choosing a compression set.
+This gap can be explained by the fact that PBB jointly optimizes the train error and the $\KL$ divergence, whilst we have almost no control on the minimization of the bound.
 Indeed, the heuristic of the P2L algorithm, which is to choose the datapoints over which the model incurs the greatest losses, doesn't give control on the trade-off between the decrease of the error and the increase of the complexity term.
-Moreover, when the size of the dataset is large, the binomial coefficient increases rapidly when the compression set size increases.
+Moreover, for a large dataset, the binomial coefficient increases rapidly when the compression set size increases.
 However, using our bounds with the P2L algorithm has multiple advantages over the PBB algorithm.
-First of all, PBB needs to train twice as many parameters, as it fits both the mean and standard deviation of the parameter distributions.
-Secondly, computing the PAC-Bayesian bounds necessitates a step of Monte Carlo sampling to determine the average error of the model.
-For 5000 steps of Monte Carlo sampling, the error over the dataset will be computed 5000 times, instead of only once with P2L.
+First of all, PBB needs to train twice as many parameters, as it fits both the mean and standard deviation of the distributions over the parameters.
+Secondly, computing the PAC-Bayesian bound necessitates a step of Monte Carlo sampling to determine the average error of the model.
+For 5000 steps of Monte Carlo sampling, the prediction over the dataset is computed 5000 times, instead of only once with P2L.
 Finally, our bound doesn't take into account the number of parameters of the model, whilst the $\KL$ divergence in \cref{thm:pbb} is a sum of the $\KL$ divergence of the distribution of each parameter of the model.